22-Maya/PetalPal/README.md

 PetalPal is a smart plant pot connected to a companion app that allows novice gardeners to learn about planting and enables busy gardeners to avoid worrying about watering schedules.

+I renamed this project halfway through, the other project is Petal Pal.

 See our pitch deck: This pitch deck also has videos of it working in action in the ios application section: https://www.canva.com/design/DAGt6AVYIB4/-r9frlrhGgifQqxNvLB5-g/view?utm_content=DAGt6AVYIB4&utm_campaign=designshare&utm_medium=link2&utm_source=uniquelinks&utlId=hd7ce6a5f5f